-Other Noncurrent Assets - Other noncurrent asset balances as of December 31, 2021 and 2020, were \$67.5 million and \$58.0 million, respectively.
-Included in these amounts are mortgage servicing rights of \$65.7 million and \$54.5 million as of December 31, 2021 and 2020, respectively, related to loans sold by the Authority for which the Authority retained the mortgage servicing.
+Other Noncurrent Assets - Other noncurrent asset balances as of December 31, 2022 and 2021, were \$105.6 million and \$67.5 million, respectively.
+Included in these amounts are mortgage servicing rights of \$102.7 million and \$65.7 million as of December 31, 2022 and 2021, respectively, related to loans sold by the Authority for which the Authority retained the mortgage servicing.
 These mortgage servicing rights are reported at the lower of cost or fair value.

-The Authority recorded fair market value adjustments of \$14.2 million and \$(2.7) million on mortgage servicing rights as of December 31, 2021 and 2020, respectively.
+The Authority recorded fair market value adjustments of \$20.6 million and \$14.2 million on mortgage servicing rights as of December 31, 2022 and 2021, respectively.
 The adjustments are reported in general operating expense on the Statement of Revenues, Expenses and Changes in Net Position.

 Bonds - Bonds payable are general and limited obligations of the Authority and are not a debt or liability of the State or any subdivisions thereof.
-Each bond issue is secured, as described in the applicable trust indenture, by all revenues, moneys, investments, mortgage loans, and other assets in the accounts of the program.
+Each bond issue is secured, as described in the applicable trust indenture, by all revenues, moneys, investments, mortgage loans, and other assets in the accounts of the program to which the bonds relate.
 Virtually all of the Authority's loans and investments are pledged as security for the bonds.
 The provisions of the applicable trust indentures require or allow for redemption of bonds through the use of unexpended bond proceeds and excess funds accumulated primarily through prepayment of mortgage loans and program certificates.
 All outstanding bonds are subject to redemption at the option of the Authority, in whole or in part at any time after certain dates, as specified in the respective series indentures.